IBM/kubernetes-networking/docs/networkpolicy.md

 The source code for the helloworld application can be found [here](https://github.com/remkohdev/helloworld/blob/master/src/main/java/com/example/helloworld/APIController.java).

-## Apply Network Policy - Allow No Traffic
+## Apply Network Policy - Deny All Traffic

 Define the Network Policy file to deny all traffic,